rackerlabs/docs-offerings/docs/general-api-info/index.rst

 The |api-service| is implemented using a RESTful web service interface.
-All requests to authenticate and operate against the |api-service| are performed using SSL over HTTP (HTTPS) on TCP port 443.
+All requests to authenticate and operate against the |api-service| are performed by using SSL over HTTP (HTTPS) on TCP port 443.

-Like other Rackspace Cloud services, this service shares a common token-based authentication system that allows seamless access between products and services.
+Like other Rackspace Cloud services, this service shares a common token-based authentication system that enables seamless access between products and services.